 Do Monetary Policy Announcements Shift Household Expectations?

-We use daily survey data from Gallup to assess whether households' beliefs about economic conditions are influenced by surprises in monetary policy announcements.
-We first provide more general evidence that public confidence in the state of the economy reacts to certain types of macroeconomic news very quickly.
+We use a decade of daily survey data from Gallup to study how monetary policy influences households' beliefs about economic conditions.
+We first document that public confidence in the state of the economy reacts instantaneously to certain types of macroeconomic news.
 Next, we show that surprises to the Federal Funds target rate are among the news that have statistically significant and instantaneous effects on economic confidence.
-In contrast, surprises about forward guidance and asset purchases do not have similar effects on household beliefs, perhaps because they are less well understood.
-We document heterogeneity in the responsiveness of sentiment across demographics.
+Specifically, we find that a surprise increase in the target rate robustly leads to an immediate decline in household confidence, at odds with previous findings that suggest consumers are largely inattentive to economic developments.
+Monetary policy news about forward guidance and asset purchases does not have similarly clear and robust immediate effects on household beliefs.
+We document heterogeneity across demographics in the responsiveness of macroeconomic beliefs to aggregate news, and we relate our findings to existing evidence on informational rigidities.

-Keywords: Monetary policy shocks, central bank communication, information rigidities, consumer confidence, high frequency identification
+Keywords: Monetary policy shocks, central bank communications, information rigidities, consumer confidence, high frequency identification

 JEL Classification: E30, E40, E50, E70